bcgov/bcwebmaps-options/pages/index.md

-Costs can be highly variable and are influenced by multiple factors; as such, it is best to first identify the solution that will meet user’s needs, then collaborate with DataBC or IIT to arrive at a mutually agreeable business arrangement.
+Costs can be highly variable and are influenced by multiple factors; as such, it is best to first identify the solution that will meet user needs, then collaborate with DataBC or IIT to arrive at a mutually agreeable business arrangement.

 As the owner or developer of the application I want to understand...